Free UK Delivery

 Ready, set, go: motorcycle safety checks you need to know

-Before setting off there are a number of things you should check to ensure you get to where you need to be in the safest way possible.
+Before setting off there are things you should check to ensure you tow safely.
 The government website has a guide on these checks but here is the rundown:

 • Make sure the trailer is coupled to the towball properly, that the height is correct and that the core cable is in safe working order